This page explains everything there is to know about accessing metadata from PhyloData.

 print(file.is_preview)

-and alike only return the files that have been downloaded and respect the preview preferences.
+print(file.local_path) files returns all files, including preview files and files that haven’t been downloaded. get_files and the like only return the files that have been downloaded and respect the preview preferences.

 from phylodata import load_experiment